 Imagine lying in a hospital bed for two months and hearing constantly how football players rarely recover from a torn patellar tendon and how they never, ever come back from tearing both patellar tendons.

-'s situation from Oct.
+That was Gary Baxter's situation from Oct.
 22 to Dec.
 23 of last year.
 He suffered twin patellar tears in a horrific non-contact injury in a home game against the Broncos and was not discharged from Cleveland Clinic until two days before Christmas.

 Now, Baxter is running without a limp.
 He is not wearing knee braces, and though he did not participate in minicamp in mid-June, he is determined to beat the odds and line up against the Steelers for the opener Sept.
 9. He has worked so feverishly in his rehab that doctors and trainers have told him to slow down.

 "I will say this -- the response I get from doctors is, 'You did what?' and, 'You're doing this?
 Wow.'
 And that's probably from 100 percent of the doctors.
 I'm pushing the limits of science and medicine.
 Everything I can do, I'm doing.
 I have all my chips in.
 The results have been spectacular."

 The Browns are being cautiously optimistic with Baxter, now in his third season.
 There is still a chance he will begin training camp on the Physically Unable to Perform list.
 That would give them until mid-October -- 2 1/2 months more recovery time -- to determine whether he can help in 2007.

 "Who knows what I'll be doing in training camp?"
 Baxter said.
 "I could be given the go- ahead, I might be part-time or I might be doing nothing.
 I'll be there and I'm going to leave the curiosity up in the air.